zeichensatz/SynologyPhotosAPI/README.md

 Note: For exploring the Synology Photos API you should have installed this package of course.
 Otherwise the API will not be listed.

 ### Which APIs are available on your Synology?
-You may either use the administration port `5001` or the path `/photo` to retrieve information about all available APIs.
+You may either use the administration port `5001` (for HTTPS, use port `5000` for HTTP) or the path `/photo` (which has to be set as alias for Synology Photos in Control Panel -> Login Portal -> Applications) to retrieve information about all available APIs.
 Just replace `<IP_ADDRESS>` with your Synology's address:

 ```
 https://<IP_ADDRESS>:5001/webapi/query.cgi?api=SYNO.API.Info&version=1&method=query&query=all